 Sometimes it is useful to put files into a collection called an archive.
-An example would be if you want to send multiple files via email, but you don't want to append 10 files, but just one - this would be an archive.
+An example would be if you want to send multiple files via email, but you don't want to attach 10 files.
+Put them all in an archive and you only need to append a single file.

 Another thing that is useful in many cases is compression.
 Compressing data means to encode it in a way that uses less bits than the original data.
-This is possible by using algorithms which make use of redundant data - most data has such redundant elements because it is in certain file formats which demand structure, i.e. patterns.
+This is possible by using algorithms which make use of redundant data - most data has such redundant elements because it comes in certain file formats which demand structure, i.e. patterns.